khidayat527/Oilspot_Project/README.md

 ## Conclusion

-This project successfully demonstrates the application of machine learning techniques for detecting defects in fabric images.
-By leveraging the power of pre-trained models like VGG16 for feature extraction and training various classifiers, including Support Vector Machine (SVM), Logistic Regression, and Convolutional Neural Networks (CNN), we aimed to achieve high accuracy in distinguishing between 'good' and 'oil spot' fabric images.
+This project demonstrates the effectiveness of using deep learning and machine learning models to detect fabric defects.
+By leveraging the VGG16 model for feature extraction and employing various classifiers like SVM, Logistic Regression, and CNNs, we achieved competitive accuracy in classifying fabric images as either 'good' or 'oil spot'.
+The current results show promise, and further tuning and data augmentation can potentially improve the performance even more.
+The models and methodologies developed here can serve as a foundation for implementing automated fabric defect detection systems in the textile industry.

-### Key Highlights

-1. **Data Preprocessing and Feature Extraction:**
-   - Utilized the VGG16 model to preprocess and extract features from fabric images.
-   - Created a robust pipeline for loading, processing, and labeling the images from the dataset.

-2. **Model Training:**
-   - Trained SVM and Logistic Regression classifiers using the extracted features.
-   - Built and trained a CNN model directly on the images for end-to-end learning.

-3. **Evaluation:**
-   - Implemented custom evaluation functions to assess the performance of the models on random samples of images.
-   - Achieved competitive accuracy with SVM, Logistic Regression, and CNN models, demonstrating the effectiveness of the approach.

-4. **Model Saving:**
-   - Saved the trained models (SVM, Logistic Regression) as `.pkl` files for future use.

-### Future Work

-- **Hyperparameter Tuning:** Optimize hyperparameters for the SVM, Logistic Regression, and CNN models to improve their performance.
-This includes tuning the number of layers, units, dropout rates, and learning rates for CNN, as well as parameters like C and gamma for SVM.
-- **Data Augmentation:** Introduce data augmentation techniques to increase the diversity and robustness of the training dataset.
-- **Advanced Models:** Explore more advanced models like ResNet, Inception, or EfficientNet to potentially improve classification accuracy.
-- **Deployment:** Develop and deploy the model in a real-world setting to evaluate its practical performance and make necessary adjustments.

-This project serves as a foundational step towards creating an automated system for fabric defect detection, with the potential for significant impact in quality control processes in the textile industry.
-Further improvements and optimizations can enhance the accuracy and reliability of the system, making it a valuable tool for industry applications.

 ## Repository Contents

-- **data/**: Directory containing the fabric images categorized into 'good' and 'oil spot'.
-- **models/**: Directory containing the trained models saved as `.pkl` files.
-- **notebooks/**: Jupyter notebooks for data preprocessing, model training, evaluation, and hyperparameter tuning.
+- `Oilspot_project.ipynb`: Jupyter notebook for data preprocessing, model training, evaluation, and hyperparameter tuning.
-- **scripts/**: Python scripts for feature extraction, model training, and evaluation.
+- `logistic_classifier.pkl`: Trained Logistic Regression model saved as a pickle file.
+- `svm_classifier.pkl`: Trained SVM model saved as a pickle file.
-- **README.md**: This readme file.
+- `README.md`: This readme file.